Types of bone cancer

 A primary bone cancer is one that starts in the bones.
 A secondary cancer in the bones has spread from somewhere else in the body.
 All the information in this section is about primary bone cancer.
 If you have secondary bone cancer, you need the section for your original cancer type.

-The most common type of primary bone cancer is osteosarcoma.
-It is most often diagnosed in teenagers but can occur at any age.
+The most common type of primary bone cancer in teenagers and young adults is osteosarcoma.
+You can get it at any age.
 Osteosarcomas can grow anywhere in the skeleton, but the commonest places are around the knee or upper arm.

 This bone cancer is most often diagnosed in teenagers.
 It most often starts in the pelvis or leg bones.
 Ewing's tumours can also develop in the soft tissues.
 The treatment for these soft tissue tumours is the same as for Ewing's bone tumours.